Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 PaySign share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (NASDAQ average) beta is 1, while PaySign's is 1.5337.
-This would suggest that PaySign's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (NASDAQ average) beta is 1, while PaySign's is 1.1622.
+This would suggest that PaySign's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 PaySign, Inc. provides prepaid card products and processing services under the PaySign brand for corporate, consumer, and government applications.
 The company offers various services, including transaction processing, cardholder enrollment, value loading, cardholder account management, reporting, and customer service through PaySign, a proprietary card-processing platform.
 It also develops prepaid card solutions for corporate incentive and rewards, consumer rebates, donor compensation, clinical trials, healthcare reimbursement payments, and pharmaceutical payment assistance; and payroll or general purpose reloadable cards, as well as gift or incentive cards.
 In addition, the company offers Co-Pay Assistance Program, a pharmaceutical payment card product; and Per Diem/Corporate Expense Payments that allows businesses, and non?profits and government agencies the ability to control employee spending while reducing administration costs by eliminating the need for traditional expense reports.
 Further, it provides Buy and Bill programs for patients to purchase directly from physician's office or through an infusion center for physician administered therapies; payment solution for source plasma collection centers; and PaySign Premier, a demand deposit account debit card, as well as customer service center and PaySign Communications Suite services.
 Its principal target markets for processing services comprise prepaid card issuers, retail and private-label issuers, small third-party processors, and small and mid-size financial institutions in the United States and internationally.